Permutation-equivariant quantum K-theory of Fermat singularities: Defining the invariants

 \section{Defining the invariants}

 In this section we give the definition of the FJRW invariants in the permutation-equivariant case.
 We first define a $K$-theoretic class $\Lambda$ over the moduli space of $r$-spin curves.
 The symmetric group $S_n$ acts by permuting the marked points, and the class $\Lambda$ is $S_n$-equivariant in a natural way.
 Thus, the cohomology groups $H^*(\Lambda)$ form $S_n$-modules.
 To encode this representation in a way independent of $n$, we follow Getzler--Kapranov \cite{getzlerModularOperads1998} and Givental \cite{giventalPermutationEquivariantQuantumKtheory} and use Schur--Weyl duality.
 The representation $H^*(\Lambda)$ of $S_n$ is encoded in a symmetric function in infinitely many variables, which we take as a definition of the FJRW invariant.
 More generally, we give a definition of the FJRW invariants with value in a chosen $\lambda$-ring $R$.
+This procedure allows us to define generating functions for the FJRW invariants.